 How much does it cost to sell a house?

-The biggest cost in selling a house is paying real estate agents
+Why is the biggest cost in selling a house a real estate agent’s commission?

 By far the biggest cost in selling a house is the cost to pay real estate agents.
 There is no set commission, but HUD pays a six percent commission: three percent to the selling agent and three percent to the listing agent.
 I will use HUD’s commission structure as an example throughout this article; you can always try negotiating with your real estate agent for a lower commission.
-A six percent commission seems like a lot of money to pay someone to sell a house, but I explain exactly why real estate agents are paid this much in this article.
+A six percent commission seems like a lot of money to pay someone to sell a house, but it is usually worth it.

 There are many other fees involved in selling a home.
 The closing company charges a fee to handle the closing, which can range from $200 to $800 (usually on the lower end).
 In some states, you must use an attorney to close on a house.
 In Colorado, the closing fee is typically split between the buyer and seller, but that can be negotiated as well.